The carbon footprint of proposed $\rm e^+e^-$ Higgs factories: Conclusion

 \section{Conclusion}

 The discussions of the relative scientific merits of linear and circular Higgs factories (CLIC, ILC, $\rm C^3$, CEPC, and FCC-ee) have been extensive throughout the European Strategy Update and the Snowmass studies, with the various communities having agreed on standard candles of performance comparison.
 Given the increasing relevance of the environmental impact of future colliders, common meaningful criteria for the comparison between Higgs factories, which differ from those that have been tabulated so far (e.g., instantaneous power, annual energy consumption), have been proposed in this note, relating the scientific output to the energy consumption, or to the carbon footprint.
-These criteria exhibit very significant differences between the five contenders and might therefore be a convincing tie-breaker in these times of global warming. \begin{enumerate} \item Because of the much larger instantaneous luminosity and the possibility of operating four detectors, circular Higgs factories are found to be significantly less energy hungry to produce Higgs bosons -- which is the raison-d'\^etre of a Higgs factory -- than their linear counterparts.
-Specifically, the energy consumed by FCC-ee to produce one Higgs boson is expected to be an order of magnitude smaller than by any of the proposed linear Higgs factories. .1cm \item Because the energy produced in France is mostly carbon-free (unlike in US, Japan, or China today), the carbon footprint of the FCC-ee operating as a Higgs factory with 4 IPs at CERN is typically two orders of magnitude smaller than that of ILC/$\rm C^3$, a factor 20 smaller than that of CEPC, and almost one order of magnitude smaller than that of CLIC, for the same scientific outcome. \end{enumerate}
+These criteria exhibit very significant differences between the five contenders and might therefore be a convincing tie-breaker in these times of global warming. \begin{enumerate} \item Because of the much larger instantaneous luminosity and the possibility of operating four detectors, circular Higgs factories are found to be more energy efficient to produce Higgs bosons -- the raison-d'\^etre of a Higgs factory -- than their linear counterparts.
+Specifically, the energy consumed by FCC-ee to produce one Higgs boson is expected to be an order of magnitude smaller than by any of the proposed linear Higgs factories.
+This conclusion is valid independently of assumptions on the origin of electricity. .2cm \item Because the electricity used at CERN is mostly carbon-free, the carbon footprint of the FCC-ee operating as a Higgs factory with 4 IPs at CERN would be, if operated today, typically two orders of magnitude smaller than that of ILC/$\rm C^3$, a factor 20 smaller than that of CEPC, and almost one order of magnitude smaller than that of CLIC (which would use the same electricity production mix as FCC), for the same measure of scientific outcome. \end{enumerate}

 In short, and as illustrated in Fig.~\ref{fig:Conclusion}, {\bf FCC-ee is -- by very large factors -- the least disruptive in terms of environmental impact during operation}, among the ${\rm e^+e^-}$ candidate Higgs factories aimed at operating by the end of HL-LHC.